Inference in Spatial Experiments with Interference using the SpatialEffect Package: A toy example

+Another command in the package, {\tt SpatialEffectTest()}, helps researchers evaluate the significance of linear functionals of the estimated AMR effects via a Fisher-style permutation test.
+It takes the output from {\tt SpatialEffect()} as an input and needs users to decide the distance range on which the effects are aggregated in the form of a linear functional (i.e., scaled sum) of the AMR estimates.
+This can be used to estimate a mean effect or a cumulative effect, in the form of a Riemann sum approximation of the area under the AMR curve.
+The {\tt SpatialEffectTest()} function generates the null permutation distribution of the sum of the AMR estimates within the specified range.
+One can then use this null distribution to test the statistical significance of the linear functional estimate.

+We also have display functions {\tt summary()} and {\tt print()}.
+Both take the output of {\tt SpatialEffect()} as the input and print estimates within the distance range specified by the user ({\tt dVec.range}).

-\subsection{A toy example}
+\section{A toy example}

-We now illustrate concepts discussed above using a toy simulated example.
-We offer a full-fledged application in the next section.
+We now illustrate concepts discussed above using a toy simulated example based on point interventions.
+We offer a full-fledged application with polygon interventions in the next section.
 The toy example includes 4 intervention nodes in a spatial field where outcomes are recorded in a 4-by-4 raster (left plot of Figure~\ref{fig:effect}).
 We construct a hypothetical effect function by mixing two gamma-distribution kernels.
 This yields a non-monotonic effect emanating from each intervention node, which is presented on the right plot of Figure~\ref{fig:effect}.

 To get the true AMR, we need to marginalize over all of the ways that treatment could be applied.
 We suppose Bernoulli random assignment of the nodes to treatment, in which case there are 16 ways treatment could be applied, all with equal probability.
 We then simulate the potential outcomes that would correspond to each treatment assignment and view the result.